-Caramelized Pork and Eggs are the epitome of Vietnamese comfort food.
+Vietnamese Caramelized Pork and Eggs (Thịt Kho Trứng) are the epitome of Vietnamese comfort food.
 The pork is braised until tender in a deliciously sweet and salty caramel sauce.
 Serve it with white rice for the ultimate comfort meal.

 This is an updated version of a post originally published in January 2014.

-This pork dish has variations—some are heavy on black pepper or salt; some have no eggs, while others have a small amount of thick caramel sauce.
-Regardless, the sweet, salty, umami flavor always shines.
-I love to make mine with plenty of sauce because I like the rice to be saturated with it.
-Simply amazing!!
+Like many traditional dishes, this Vietnamese pork dish has many variations.
+Some versions are heavier on black pepper or salt, some are made without eggs, while others use just a small amount of thick caramel sauce.
+No matter the variation, the sweet, salty, and umami flavors always shine.
+I love making mine with plenty of sauce because there’s nothing better than rice completely saturated with that rich, flavorful goodness.
+Simply amazing!

 How to make caramel sauce:

-Place 2/3 cup sugar and 3 tablespoons water in a heavy bottom pan on medium heat.
+Place 2/3 cup of sugar and 3 tablespoons of water in a heavy-bottomed pan over medium heat.
 Do not stir while it cooks.
 Allow to bubble and brown.
+It takes between 7 and 11 minutes to caramelize, but that depends on your heat setting and your stove.
+More importantly than the time, you need to look for some benchmarks.
 Some benchmarks to look for (this is a guideline, not an exact time frame):

-- Clear liquid with lots of bubbles at the 4-minute mark.
+- Clear liquid with lots of bubbles roughly at the 4-minute mark.
+(Image 1 below.)

-- A light golden color develops at the 9-minute mark.
+- A light golden color develops shortly after.
+(Image 2 below.)

 It is important not to let the sauce get too dark, as it will have a slightly bitter aftertaste.
 Once the deep amber stage is achieved, move the pan to the sink immediately and add the remaining water.
 It will bubble and steam vigorously.
 Be careful not to stand right over the pan, as splashing will occur.
 The sauce is ready to use.
-We are ready to go on with cooking the pork.
+We are ready to go ahead and cook the pork.

 Recipe highlights:

-- Add oil to a heavy bottom large pot on medium heat.
+- Add oil to a heavy bottom large pot over medium heat.

 - Add garlic, ginger, and shallot, stirring frequently for one minute.